Friesian Sporthorse

 The Friesian Sporthorse is a Friesian crossbred of sport horse type.
 The ideal Friesian Sporthorse is specifically bred to excel in FEI-recognized sport horse disciplines.
 Thus, "sporthorse" refers to the phenotype, breeding, and intended use of these horses.
 The term "Friesian Sport Horse" is a generic term to describe any Friesian-cross horse.

 Characteristics

 Friesian Sporthorses can come in a variety of colors and sizes, with no limitations on acceptable colors or markings.
-Their body type can range from a sport horse build to a heavier more Baroque build.
+Their body type can range from a sport horse build to a heavier build.
 A higher-set and more arched neck is also common among Friesian Sporthorses.
 They tend to have the gentle temperament and striking appearance of the Friesian, but with an increased athleticism, stamina, and hybrid vigor, when responsibly crossbred.
 They are most commonly used for dressage and carriage driving, but have also been successful as jumpers and eventing horses, as well as for all-around riding.
 They are also valued as pleasure and trail horses.